15 Best Day Trips From Mexico City Travel Guide | RemoteYear

 The Day of the Dead in Mexico is a social celebration consisting of music, parades, and feasting.
 Unlike Halloween, here the locals create a party-like atmosphere in cemeteries where they enjoy various food dishes.

-If this sounds interesting, Remote Year has a 4-day guided trip to Oaxaca this year that allows you to enjoy this special day in all possible ways.
+If this sounds interesting, Remote Year has a 5-day and 8-day guided trip to Oaxaca this year that allows you to enjoy this special day in all possible ways.

 Admire Stunning Colonial Architecture in Puebla